wp-plugins/kb-advanced-rss-widget/README.txt

 1. Activate the widget through the 'Plugins' menu in WordPress.
 1. Add the new KB Advanced RSS widget to your sidebar through the 'Presentation => Sidebar Widgets' menu in WordPress.
 You'll find that the widget has several options, but only the first couple are required.

-If you want more (up to 9) KB Advanced RSS widgets, scroll down and increase the allotment, just like you would with text or regular RSS widgets.
+If you want more (up to 9) KB Advanced RSS widgets, scroll down and increase the allotment.

 **For detailed instructions,** check out the "Other Notes" tab.